ncoghlan/misc/notes/python3/questions_and_answers.rst

 In particular, many binary protocols are designed to be ASCII compatible, so it is sometimes convenient to treat them as text strings.
-Python 2 makes this easier, since the 8-bit ``str`` type blurs the boundary between binary and text data.
+Python 2 makes this easier in many cases, since the 8-bit ``str`` type blurs the boundary between binary and text data.
 By contrast, if you want to treat binary data like text in Python 3, you actually need to convert it to text first, and make conscious decisions about encoding issues that Python 2 largely lets you ignore.
-I've written a separate essay specifically about this point: :ref:`binary-protocols`.
+I've written a separate essay specifically about this point:
+:ref:`binary-protocols`.

 Python 3 also requires a bit of additional up front design work when aiming to handle improperly encoded data.
 This also has its own essay: